FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/phone_pairing/phone-pairing.rst

 Introduction
 ------------

-The recent generation of apps (6.2, 7.0 and 7.1) is extremely reliable for pairing, including between **all models of legal phones**.
+The recent generation of apps (8.0, 8.1.1, and newer) are extremely reliable for pairing, including between **all models of legal phones**.